AdobeDocs/experience-manager-65.en/help/forms/using/lists.md

 1. In Designer, create two XDPs (layout fragments): a dynamic table and a static table.
 For both the layouts:

     * Add subform to the table column.
-Ensure that you change the layout of table’s parent subform to flowed and remove the bindings of the subform in table.
+Ensure that you change the layout of table's parent subform to flowed and remove the bindings of the subform in table.
     * Add a subform to the table cell.
-Ensure that you change the layout of table’s parent subform to flowed and remove the bindings of the subform in table.
+Ensure that you change the layout of table's parent subform to flowed and remove the bindings of the subform in table.

    Or, use the static and dynamic XDPs attached with this step.